Education (EDUC)

 Complete a supervised internship or work full/part time as a school-based administrator.
 Demonstrate competency on Colorado principal licensure standards through structured, reflective tasks and leadership-based internship experiences.
 Prerequisite: Successful completion of EDUC 678 Administrator Internship I.

 EDUC 680.
-Research and Critical Inquiry for Leaders.
+Action Research for Educational Leaders.
 (4 Credits)

 EDUC 681.
 Instructional Program Evaluation.
 (3 Credits)